Mortgage Payoff Calculator

 Example

 For example, a user can open the Mortgage Payoff Calculator, enter a realistic loan balance and rate, then compare the result with another payment scenario.
-This makes it easier to see whether the option fits the monthly budget before moving forward.
+This makes it easier to see whether the option fits the monthly budget before you make a decision.

 Mortgage payoff formula